exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Triggering request timeout

 - Delete the validator from the list of nodes that have the requested data.
-- If the list of validators for which the requested data should be empty, delete `RequestState`.
+- If the list of validators having the data to be requested is empty, delete `RequestState`.
 - Otherwise, execute the request and start a new timer.